ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    # /etc/init.d/rpcidmapd start
    Starting RPC idmapd: [ OK ]
    ```
-## Unmounting the Filesystem
+## Unmounting the file system

-To unmount any currently mounted filesystem on your host, run the `umount` command with disk name or mount point name.
+To unmount any currently mounted file system on your host, run the `umount` command with disk name or mount point name.

 ```
 umount /dev/sdb